MaxSaganyuk/Key-and-Chord-Recognizer/README.md

 <img src="readMeImages\11.png"></img>

-Gif that demonstrates real time chord and key recognition

 ## _The downsides of the project_
 - Determines one chord at a time
 - Does not determine "wide" chords